-Every Saturday, except holiday weekends, Douglas County Libraries hosts casual drop-in sessions for anyone age 17 and older to practice English.
+Every Saturday, Douglas County Libraries hosts casual drop-in sessions for anyone age 17 and older to practice English.
 All levels and abilities are welcome.
 Come practice conversational skills with other English learners.
 Volunteer facilitators, who are fluent in English, lead the conversation and answer questions.
-Three libraries host Practice Your English on Saturdays:
+Three libraries host Practice Your English (PYE) on Saturdays:

 Now is your chance to share your amazing stories with young people and become a Spellbinder!